 - Ideal for cutting fabric strips or squares directly from the bolt

 - 30-, 45- and 60-degree line indicators make it easy to cut at perfect angles

 - Made of 3 mm-thick acrylic for lasting durability

 - Coastal Colors Acrylic Ruler (6" x 24")

 - Ideal for cutting multiple layers of fabric, paper, felt and vinyl

-- Rotary blade can be assembled to either side of the rotary cutter, providing optimal blade visibility for both right- and left-handed users
+- Rotary blade can be assembled to either side, providing blade visibility for both right- and left-handed users

-- High-grade, precision-ground, stainless-steel 45 mm rotary blade stays sharper longer than other rotary blades
+- High-grade, precision-ground premium steel 45 mm rotary blade stays sharper longer than other rotary blades

 - Curved, loop-handle design provides a natural fit for your hand, improves control and lets you keep the cutter in hand while you rearrange materials